-The Dutch Government is implementing the Covid-19 vaccination schedule and strategy.
+The Dutch Government implements the Covid-19 vaccination schedule and strategy, including booster vaccinations.

 If you are staying in the Netherlands temporarily, you may also be eligible for a Covid-19 vaccination.
 Please follow this link for more information.

 *Please note that the IHCH Polyclinic Specialist Care (Medical Specialists) is not a GP Practice and therefore will not be administering Covid-19 vaccines.